Constructive-Tyranny/renegadex-wine-setup-script/README.md

 B) Unreal Engine 3 Redistributable
 <br>
 Optional:
-D) A docker image which can run Sonny's update tool to download & update the game.
+C) A docker image which can run Sonny's update tool to download & update the game.
 <br>
 By installing dotnet452 into the prefix, you could get the normal launcher to work, but since this launcher barely works, it is recommended to use the [container](https://github.com/Constructive-Tyranny/docker-renegadex-updater) solution.
 # Setup & usage